Best daily deals

 The Skullcandy Hesh ANC alongside the fabric case, 3.5mm cable, and USB-C charging cable.

-The Hesh ANC comes with a carrying pouch, 3.5mm cable, and the tiniest charging cable.
+The Hesh ANC comes with a carrying pouch, a 3.5mm cable, and the tiniest charging cable.

-Tile tracking integration appears on the Hesh ANC, which we’ve seen with more modern headsets like the Skullcandy Grind Fuel.
-You can pair the Hesh ANC to the Tile app, so you are always able to track it down, whether you left it on top of the fridge or on the bus.
+Tile tracking integration appears on the Hesh ANC, as we’ve seen with more modern headsets like the Skullcandy Grind Fuel.
+You can pair the Hesh ANC to the Tile app, so you can always track it down, whether you left it on top of the fridge or on the bus.
 Tile needs to use location data to do this, so if you’re extra careful about privacy, pass on this feature.

 First, you’ll need to download the Tile app, available on the App Store and Google Play.
 Then, open the app and hold down the multi-function button and the plus button for one second to pair the Hesh ANC with Tile.